kingk8/SimpleTodo/README.md

 ## Notes

 Had trouble add a repository because the one suggested in the video was out of date.
+Along with using the liceCap application to create a gif, had to create a video link instead.

 ## License